Where to Enjoy the Best Hot Pot in Melbourne

 Dainty Hotpot & BBQ Buffet

-If Las Vegas did hot pot, it’d look like this.
-At Dainty Hotpot & BBQ Buffet, you’ll feast beneath a glowing digital aquarium — a sweeping curved screen projecting a mesmerising underwater world into the 220-seat dining room.
-Here, it’s all-you-can-eat abundance with a side of showmanship.
-Fire up your broth and BBQ grill, then hit the buffet: wagyu, oysters, sushi, dim sum, fairy floss, and more await.
-It’s a maximalist, technicolour experience made for indulgent nights out — and yes, you’ll want to come hungry.
+If Las Vegas did hot pot, it would look a lot like Dainty Hotpot & BBQ Buffet.
+Beneath a glowing digital aquarium, with a sweeping curved screen casting an underwater world across the 220-seat dining room, dinner becomes part feast, part spectacle.
+Fire up your broth and BBQ grill, then make your way through the all-you-can-eat spread: wagyu, oysters, sushi, dim sum, fairy floss and plenty more.
+Maximalist, colourful and built for big nights out, this is one to arrive hungry for.

 149 Lonsdale Street, Melbourne